aesthetic-suite/framework/docs/formats/web/sass.md

 ## Tokens

 As mentioned above, a design system and multiple theme files are created.
-The design system file defines aspect tokens, while each theme file defines color and palette tokens, both of which rely on Sass variables.
+The design system file defines primitive tokens, while each theme file defines color and palette tokens, both of which rely on Sass variables.

 The compiled design system file looks something like the following: